All frameworks

 - Twig template support

-Ready to send emails?
+Ready to send emails from Symfony?